DaveStaudenmaier/DaveStaudenmaier.github.io/about.md

 permalink: /about/
 ---

-I started programming when I was a teenager, back before the Internet and even before most people had PCs in their home.
-When Steve Jobs and Bill Gates were at each other's throats.
+I started programming when I was a teenager.
 I loved programming because you could create something real that had never existed before and people could use it!

 So, I majored in Computer Science in college and developed code for many years for small companies and large companies, including such names as HBO.
-I eventually moved into Software Development in the Airline, Supply-Chain and Healthcare industries.
-It was all great fun and I've had a long career, eventually going into management all the way up to VP of Product Development.
+I eventually took on Software Development in the Airline, Supply-Chain and Healthcare industries, and moved into management, up to VP of Product Develpment.

 But nothing could ever beat developing code with my own hands!